 While many people now use smartphones as portable, music-playing devices, you'll still find a range of benefits to using a dedicated MP3 player – but more on that later.

 If you've decided to make your purchase, what comes next?

 With so many MP3 players on the market, deciding which one to buy can be tough.

-To bring you the most thorough reviews, we test products in our labs, talk with existing customers, sort through mountains of data, and consult experts – in this case, Matt Ham, founder and CEO of Computer Repair Doctor, and an expert on all kinds of electronic devices.
+To bring you the most thorough reviews, we test products in our labs, talk with existing customers, sort through mountains of data, and consult our experts.

 Read on for our full MP3 player buying guide, which will tell you all you need to know to make an informed purchase.